seamusdemora/PiFormulae/PackageMaintenance.md

 <tr>
 <td><b><code>sudo apt-get upgrade</code></b></td>
-<td>upgrade all installed packages to the latest version from the sources enumerated in  `/etc/apt/sources.list`, but under no circumstances are currently installed packages removed, or packages not already installed retrieved and installed.
-This is the "foolproof" version of an upgrade.</td>
+<td>upgrade all installed packages to the latest version from the sources enumerated in  <code>/etc/apt/sources.list</code>, but under no circumstances are currently installed packages removed, or packages not already installed retrieved and installed. <em>This is the "foolproof" version of an upgrade.</em></td>
 </tr>
 <tr>
 <td><b><code>sudo apt-get dist-upgrade</code></b></td>